AnyChart/docs.anychart.com/Basic_Charts_Types/Range_Spline_Area_Chart.md

 To create a Range Spline Area series, use the {api:anychart.charts.Cartesian#rangeSplineArea}rangeSplineArea(){api} method (before, of course, you should create a chart by using {api:anychart#area}anychart.area(){api} or any other cartesian chart constructor).

-Since range area charts plot two Y-values per data point, you need to specify two values for each category by using the "low" and "high" parameters.
+Since range area charts plot two Y-values per data point, you need to specify two values for each category by using the <strong>"low"</strong>strong> and <strong>"high"</strong> parameters.

 ```
 // create data